ankaAR/bestiario5e/_creatures/narrak.md

 ***Magic Resistance.*** The derro has advantage on saving throws against spells and other magical effects.

-***Spellcasting.*** Narrak is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** Narrak is a 5th-level spellcaster.
 His spellcasting ability is Charisma (Save DC 13, +5 to hit with spell attacks) Narrak has two 2nd-level spell slots, which he regains after finishing a short or long rest, and knows the following Warlock spells:>>>

 Cantrips (at will): eldritch blast, friends, poison spray